 The Downtown Farmers Market is held every Saturday Saturday from mid-May to the end of October, 8 a.m. to noon in the parking lot of Ancestor Square, located on the northwest corner of St. George Blvd. and Main Street.

-It has now been 15 years since the Great State of Utah hosted the 2002 Winter Olympic Games in Salt Lake City.
-Those who participated in anyway still remember the thrill of meeting and greeting thousands of visitors from around the globe in town to support their favorite among 2,400 athletes showcasing their skills in 165 events.
+It has now been over 15 years since the Great State of Utah hosted the 2002 Winter Olympic Games in Salt Lake City.
+Those who participated in any way still remember the thrill of meeting and greeting thousands of visitors from around the globe, showing up to support their favorite among 2,400 athletes showcasing their skills in 165 events.

 The city-owned and operated Sand Hollow Aquatic Center – known locally as the SHAC – is a water lover’s paradise with a competition and diving pool and a 5,800 square foot leisure pool.
 For those with teeny-tiny ones, the leisure pool has a zero depth entry area, interactive children’s water toys, a water walk, a variety of slides, sprays and moving water.